 |Budget: $50 million||Financed by: StudioCanal; British Film Institute|

 Stop-motion animation house Aardman’s Early Man project was packaged by StudioCanal, which at the time was releasing the modestly successful Aardman picture Shaun the Sheep Movie.
 StudioCanal majority financed Early Man for $50 million and the British Film Institute (BFI) awarded the production £2,000,000.
 Canal brought the project to Cannes in 2015 for pre-sales and it quickly sold out in almost every market.
 StudioCanal handled distribution duties in the UK, France, Germany, Australia, and New Zealand.
 At Cannes in 2017 Lionsgate acquired US rights, after the mini-major had partnered with both Aardman and Canal on Shaun the Sheep.

-StudioCanal dated Early Man in the UK for January 26, 2018 which is Aardman’s home and strongest market.
+StudioCanal dated Early Man in the UK for January 26, 2018 which was Aardman’s home and strongest market.
 Shaun the Sheep Movie had posted the company’s lowest UK gross with $21.9 million and Early Man disappointed with $15.8 million.